A cutting-edge dream home on the Isle of Wight

-A near-death experience led Bram and Lisa Vis to follow their dream and build a cutting-edge home
+A near-death experience led Bram and Lisa Vis to follow their self-build dream

 Bram came out of his illness with a zest for life, and a determination to spend it in a home that was worthy of such a miraculous recovery.
 ‘The fact that we didn’t get the original house because of the brain haemorrhage actually turned out to be a good thing,’ he says.
 They had been to see countless homes on the island before the ordeal, but none of them could quite match up to the couple’s criteria.

 ‘We’ve been interested in dealing with property for years and moved to the island in 2010,’ explains Lisa.
 ‘But with every house we saw we wanted to change something.
 In the end Bram said, “This is ridiculous, there’s nothing that we like and you keep wanting to knock walls down, so why don’t we just build our own house?”
 So creating our own home from scratch came out of desire but also need, as we just couldn’t find what we wanted.’

 A sea view was on Bram’s wish list, so when the pair found a prime spot overlooking the Solent strait.
 ‘The land was owned by our current next-door neighbour and we knew that planning consent was difficult to obtain,’ explains Lisa.
 ‘He’d already put in for permission to build a house next to his, but this was rejected, so it wasn’t in place when we bought the plot.
 We made a deal to ensure that if we didn’t get approval, all bets were off and we could have our exchange money back.’

 Luckily Lisa and Bram’s plans were approved for the Grand Designs Isle of Wight project, with the help of ex-grand designer and local architectural designer Lincoln Miles.
 He proposed a predominantly one-storey house with a dramatic V-shaped cantilevered frame that would be virtually invisible.
 It was to be nestled in-between protected trees on the hillside.